alice-lri/alice-lri/README.md

 - **C++20** compatible compiler with **CMake** >= 3.20
 - **Python** >= 3.8 and **pip** (for Python bindings)
 - **Conan** >= 2.0 (can be installed with `pip install conan`)
-  - If this is your first time using Conan, you will probably need to run `conan profile detect` after installing it to create a default profile.
+  - First time using Conan?
+Run `conan profile detect` after installing to create a default profile.

-- Other dependencies are automatically managed by Conan and pip.
+Other dependencies are automatically managed by Conan and pip.

 ### Python
-You can install the Python package from source:
 ```bash
 git clone https://github.com/alice-lri/alice-lri.git
 cd alice-lri